 Kirsten Taylor – Administrator

 Kirsten has a wide range of skills in office management.
-She has also worked as a travel agent and a pre-school teacher.
-At Safeguarding Children Kirsten organises everything that is required for our organisation to run efficiently.
-She loves systems and processes.
+She has managed call centres overseas, has been a travel agent as well as runs her own business with her husband.
+At Safeguarding Children, Kirsten organises everything that is required for our organisation to run efficiently.
 She is passionate about Child Protection and is committed to ensuring that the Safeguarding Children Initiative delivers the highest level of service possible.

 John Parsons – Internet Safety and Risk Assessment Consultant